 What is Market Development Strategy?

-The first part of the market development strategy is to perform a detailed market research.
-The motive of the research is to
+The first part of the market development strategy is to perform detailed market research.
+The motive of the study is:

-- Do a segmentation analysis of the current market.
+- To do a segmentation analysis of the current market.

-- Mark out the segments of the market that you want to approach.
-This is the target segment.
+- To mark out the target segments of the market you want to approach.

-A target segment can be decided on the basis of demographic, customer needs, lifestyle, interests, and preferences of the new section of customers.
+You can decide a target segment based on demographic, customer needs, lifestyle, interests, and preferences of the new customers.

-Certain points are to be considered while making a market development strategy:
+You should consider the following specific points while making a market development strategy:

 - Is there any segment that you might have ignored?

-- Is the company (or the concerned teams) prepared to undergo the market development process and is capable of implementing the strategies?
+- Is the company (or the concerned teams) prepared to undergo the market development process and implement the strategies?

 - What is the ROI?
 Is it profitable at the moment to explore the untapped markets?

-Market development divides and reduces disaster possibilities in many ways.
+Market development strategy divides and reduces disaster possibilities in many ways.

 Market development strategy drives the market development process in a structured way involving risk management and in-depth market research.